-Each key marked with this symbol can be activated either momentarily or latching.
+Each key marked with this symbol can be activated either in momentary or in latching mode.
 Pressing this key for a short time will make it latching.
-Holding it down for a longer period of time will reverse its function automatically upon key release.
+Holding it down for a longer period of time makes its function momentary, i.e. will reverse its function automatically upon release.